CleverRaven/Cataclysm-DDA/doc/OVERMAP.md

 point causes the appropriate connection to be automatically generated from the nearest matching terrain , unless `existing` is set to true.
-In that case the special can only be placed if the connection point intersects an existing road/etc. Since the road network is sparse, and most roads will be generated to connect up other specials this lowers the chances of the special spawning considerably.
+In that case the special can only be placed if the connection point intersects an existing road/etc. Since the road network is sparse, and most roads will be generated to connect up other specials, this lowers the chances of the special spawning considerably.

 ### Occurrences (default)